Ira Marvin Levin (August 27, 1929 November 12, 2007) was an American novelist and dramatist.

 - A Kiss Before Dying (1953 novel, 1956 and 1991 films)

 - Rosemary's Baby (1967 novel, 1968 film, 2014 miniseries)

 - The Stepford Wives (1972 novel, 1975 and 2004 films)

 - The Boys from Brazil (1976 novel, 1978 film)

 - Sliver (1991 novel, 1993 film)

-- Son Of Rosemary (1997 novel; sequel to Rosemary's Baby)
+- Son of Rosemary (1997 novel; sequel to Rosemary's Baby)

-This author's work includes examples of:
+This author's other works include examples of: